egeldenhuys/knowledge-base/rpi3/install.md

 ## Notes
-Incase of SD Card lockup, reboot pc.
+Incase of SD Card lockup, force shutdown and restart the installation process